bjoern-janson/adaptive-evolutionary-dynamics/CONTRIBUTING.md

 # Core Contribution Principle

-The framework follows a strict anti-recursion constraint:
+The framework follows a strict anti-recursion constraint.

-> Prefer trajectory variables over new ontological categories.
+> **Prefer trajectory variables over new ontological categories.**

 Before introducing a new entity, ask: